lanl/singularity-opac/README.md

 ## API

-singularity-opac provides a uniform API for all opacity models, in two forms: frequency-averaged (Plank or Rosseland means) and frewquency-dependent.
-The following functions are provided (here, $\sigma$ is the frequency- and angle-dependent cross section in units of ${\rm cm}^2$):
+singularity-opac provides a uniform API for all opacity models, in two forms: frequency-dependent, and frequency-averaged (Plank or Rosseland means), and separately for absorption and scattering opacities.

+For frequency-dependent absorption opacities, the following functions are provided (here, $\sigma$ is the frequency- and angle-dependent cross section in units of ${\rm cm}^2$):
 | Function              | Expression | Description            | Units   |
 | --------------------- | ---------- | ---------------------  | ------- |